 - Decisions denying class certification and interlocutory appeal under Rule 23(f).

-Lenci was the lead attorney defending a producer of all-natural honey in a federal class action lawsuit in which the court ultimately stayed the lawsuit based on the doctrine of "primary jurisdiction," specifically that of the federal Food & Drug Administration.
+He is the lead attorney defending a producer of all-natural honey in a federal class action lawsuit arising from the producer's use of the word "natural" on its labels.

 Mr. Lenci's other representative cases include the following: